I have been blown away by the mouse.

-How Much does a Disney Cruise Cost?
+How Much Did Our Disney Cruise Cost?

-This is just the beginning.
+This is just the beginning…

 You’ve also got to consider the cost of flights, one night at a hotel (unless you want to take a chance on flying to your port the day of embarkation), and shuttle or cab to the hotel, and then to the port.
 A tally might help!

-State room for four – typical: $7,500 (Add $1,500 for a room a veranda.
+Stateroom for four – typical: $7,500 (Add $1,500 for a room with a veranda.
 Double the cost for a concierge suite!)

 Airfare for four: $1,300